Advanced White Water Safety Provider

 • Creat solutions.

-What will you do as an Advanced White Water Safety Provider?
+What will you do as an Advanced White Water Safety Tutor?

-First of all you will provide AWWSR courses, but there is a lot more to the role! for instance:
+First of all you will provide AWWS courses, but there is a lot more to the role! for instance:

 • Providing your learners with a clear development plan.